syncfusion-content/winui-docs/winui/Cartesian-Charts/Legend.md

 ## Legend title

-The cartesian chart provides support to add any `UIElement` as a title for legend.
+The Cartesian chart provides support to add any `UIElement` as a title for legend.
 [Header]() property of `ChartLegend` is used to define the title for the legend as shown in the following code example.

 {% tabs %}